zeljko9/devops-proj01/README.md

   - Start small and scale to thousands if needed
   - No redesign required when your app grows

+### Front door
+- Front Door acts as a global entry point, allowing backend (NGINX) to remain in a private VNET without a public IP, connected securely via Private Link
+- Users connect to the nearest Microsoft edge location, reducing latency and improving response times
+- Built-in WAF and DDoS Protection
+- SSL Termination and Custom Domains
+- Automatically routes traffic to healthy backends, ensuring resilience and uptime

+### PaaS Postgres
+- Microsoft handles patching, backups, high availability, and scaling—no manual maintenance required
+- Supports Private Endpoints, encryption at rest and in transit, and compliance with enterprise standards
+- Automated Backups and Restore

 ### Deployment Flow
 - Build Docker images → Push to ACR → Update Container App revision
 - GitHub Actions can automate:
   - docker build + docker push
   - az containerapp update --image <tag>

+### Possible perfect improvements for this approach
+1. Identity -> Entra ID (old AAD - not sure why Azure did it) Keycloak
+2. Reverse Proxy / Routing -> Front Door + App Gateway instead of NGINX
+3. Static Content -> Azure Storage + CDN

 ## Honest conclusion
 This project was a lot of fun, and I’m definitely going to keep working on it.
 You can follow my progress—it’ll stay open source.
 The biggest challenge?
 Time, for sure.
-Two weeks would’ve been perfect, but with 11 projects at work, family stuff, and just buying an apartment and moving in… yeah, worst timing ever for a new project.
+Two weeks would’ve been perfect, but with 11 projects at work, family stuff, and just moving in into new home… yeah, worst timing ever for a new project.
 On top of that, this was my first time using GitHub (I’m usually on GitLab, Azure DevOps, and Jenkins—Jenkins is my champ).

 Things I didn’t have time to debug: